b-hub/b-hub.github.io/_posts/2021-08-27-faze-gallery-improvements.md

     .Build(() => new PiecesBoardState(new PiecesBoardStateConfig(BoardSize, new QueenPiece(), onlySafeMoves: true)));
 ```

-Currently, there is no link to a data pipeline from the gallery.
+Currently, there is no link to a data pipeline from the gallery, but there will be in the future.

 ## Variations